apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.authn.pac4j.saml[0].identityProviderMetadataPath=

 # (Optional) Friendly name for IdP, e.g. "This Organization" or "That Organization"
+# This name, with 'nonword' characters converted to '-' (e.g. This Org (New) becomes This-Org--New- ),
+# is added to the "class" attribute of the redirect link, to allow for custom styling for individual IdPs.
 # cas.authn.pac4j.saml[0].clientName=

 # Control aspects of the authentication request sent to IdP